-- (A) developing a set of corporate governance guidelines for Resverlogix; - (B) approving and monitoring compliance with all significant policies and procedures relating to corporate governance; and - (C) implementing appropriate structures and procedures to permit the Board to function independently of management. - (c) Strategy Determination
+- (A) developing a set of corporate governance guidelines for Resverlogix; - (B) approving and monitoring compliance with all significant policies and procedures relating to corporate governance; and - (C) implementing appropriate structures and procedures to permit the Board to function independently of management.

+(c) Strategy Determination

-The Board is responsible for ensuring that there are long-term goals and a strategic planning process in place for Resverlogix and participating with management directly or through its
+The Board is responsible for ensuring that there are long-term goals and a strategic planning process in place for Resverlogix and participating with management directly or through its committees in approving the mission of Resverlogix and the strategic plan by which Resverlogix proposes to achieve its goals including:

-- (A) adopting a strategic planning process and reviewing and approving annually a corporate strategic plan and vision which takes into account, among other things, the opportunities and risks of the business on a long-term and short-term basis; - (B) reviewing and approving management's strategic and operational plans to ensure they are consistent with the corporate vision; and - (C) monitoring performance against both short-term and long-term strategic plans and annual performance objectives. - (d) Managing Risk
+- (A) adopting a strategic planning process and reviewing and approving annually a corporate strategic plan and vision which takes into account, among other things, the opportunities and risks of the business on a long-term and short-term basis; - (B) reviewing and approving management's strategic and operational plans to ensure they are consistent with the corporate vision; and - (C) monitoring performance against both short-term and long-term strategic plans and annual performance objectives.

+(d) Managing Risk